March 12, 2026 (3mo ago)

 The hashSession function above combines IP + User-Agent + daily salt into a hash.
 Two requests from the same browser on the same day produce the same hash — that's your session identifier.

-Is it perfect?
-No. Users behind the same NAT with the same browser will get merged into one session.
-But for aggregate analytics, this is more than accurate enough.
+Users behind the same NAT with the same browser will be merged into one session.
+For aggregate analytics, this is more than accurate enough.
 You're trading individual-level precision for zero cookies and full GDPR compliance.
 For most sites, that's the right tradeoff.

-Plausible is the gold standard for privacy-first analytics.
-It's lightweight (under 1KB script), GDPR-compliant without consent, and has a clean dashboard.
+Plausible is the gold standard for privacy-first standalone analytics.
+Under 1KB script, GDPR-compliant without consent, clean dashboard.
 The cloud version starts at $9/month.
 Self-hosting is free but requires Docker Compose with ClickHouse and PostgreSQL — that's a separate server to maintain.

-Best for: Teams who want a standalone analytics product and don't mind managing another service.
+Best for: Teams who want a dedicated analytics product and don't mind managing another service.

 Umami is fully open-source and free.
 It needs PostgreSQL or MySQL and runs as a Node.js application.
 The dashboard is clean and focused.
 But it's another deployment to manage, another database to back up, another service to keep updated.

-Best for: Developers comfortable with self-hosting who want zero cost and full control.
+Best for: Developers comfortable with self-hosting who want zero cost and full control over a standalone analytics tool.

 PostHog goes far beyond basic analytics — it includes session replay, feature flags, A/B testing, and surveys.
-But that feature set comes with resource requirements.
+PostHog Community Edition is MIT-licensed (core); enterprise features are proprietary.
 Expect 1GB+ RAM minimum, and the ClickHouse dependency means serious infrastructure overhead.

 Best for: Product teams who need the full analytics suite and have the infrastructure budget.